djplaner/memex/orchestration.md

 # Orchestration

 > We define orchestraiton as the real-time management of multi-plane scenarios under multiple constraints (Dillenbourg et al 2018, p.
 181)
+- Multiple constraints: cognitive mechanisms of learning, limitations of the human brain, the epistemology of each field, constraints of formal education.
+- Multiple planes - difficulty of orchestration occurs especially when activity transitions include plane shifts. e.g. output of individual task used as input to collaborative task

+Evolution
+- investigated in the context of designing technologies with high "classroom usability"
+- evolved to modelling the process of classroom orchestration with novel analytics methods

+Other investigations
+- most efective ways to structure classroom activities to maiximise learning
+- logistics of the classroom - ways to support teachers but also into system level

+## Quotes

+> Usability, at any plane, remains an art, a quest to find the sweet spot in design trade-offs.

+> We often hear that the poor spread of learning technologies is due to either teachers’ resistance to technologies or lack of proper teacher training.
+While the latter is certainly true, another explanation is that any rational person—teacher or not—does not like tools that make his or her job more difficult.
+It has often been the case that learning technologies make classroom orchestration more difficult. (p.
+188)

+> We don’t think that any learning scientist would deny the importance of the teacher role, but this role has for the most part been neglected in learning technologies.
+It is common to state that the designed learning environment should be learner-centric.
+It would be an overstatement to claim that it should instead be teacher-centric, especially if this was understood as synonymous to “more lec- turing.”
+But, as Study 1 illustrated, learner-centric technology also has to be teacher-centric to be used effectively in formal education.

 ## Origins of orchestration